 Check out our SEM video tutorial on YouTube designed especially for beginners:

-What SEM does is, it makes full use of the power of a search engine (e.g., Google) to ensure that the marketing content reaches customers at the right time of requirement to help convert a prospect into a sale.
+What SEM does is, make full use of the power of a search engine (e.g., Google) to ensure that the marketing content reaches customers at the right time of requirement to help convert a prospect into a sale.

 IF you are wondering what is PPC then here is something interesting!